finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlExecutionApi.md

             try
             {
-                // [EXPERIMENTAL] GetByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded) format, where the sql is simply in the url. string result = apiInstance.GetByQuerySqlite(query, queryName, timeout);
+                // GetByQuerySqlite: Executes Sql, returned in SqLite DB (sqlite3) format (as a file to be downloaded) format, where the sql is simply in the url. string result = apiInstance.GetByQuerySqlite(query, queryName, timeout);
                 Debug.WriteLine(result);
             }